 What We Do

-- Working in partnership with other statutory and voluntary agencies to remove barriers to participation through creating a cultural sensitive approach to tackling FGM.
+- Working in partnership with other statutory and voluntary agencies to remove barriers to participation through creating a culturally sensitive approach to tackling FGM.

-- Working and reaching out to marginalised communities through working closely with faith and community leaders.
+- Working and reaching out to marginalized communities through working closely with faith and community leaders.

 - Provide a service that meets the specialist needs of Black Asian Minority Ethnic (BAME) women by giving them a voice.